jens-goes-mad/diy-pedalboard/documentation-web-hugo-stack-theme/content/timeline/index.md

 This is an introduction to upcoming topics like MIDI and Button Matrix devices ([design - electronics](/design/electronic_circuits)).
 "
-  - label: "2025-07-05"
+  - label: "2025-07-06"
     title: "Arduino"
     body: "
 I’ve added a new section as an introduction to Arduino and 8-bit processors in general ([Arduino](/arduino)).
 We’ll take a closer look at instructions and cycles ([AVR](/arduino/instruction-basics)) and then really torture ourselves with disassembly, HEX opcodes, and low-level instruction analysis ([Instructions and Cycles](/arduino/instruction-loop-sample)).
-Extended HUGO to show tags sorted (thanks to ChatGPT), added navigation links, some images, aso "
+Extended HUGO to show tags sorted (thanks to ChatGPT), added navigation links, some images, aso.
+Last but not least, [I²C](/electronics/i2c) got some attention "
 ---